Frequently Asked Questions

 7. We are celebrating a special birthday, can you make a cake?

 For a party of 10 or more, we are happy to make a cake for your party.
 We can even discuss the type of cake with you.
-If your have ordered from our 3 course set menus there may be no additional charge; the cake is treated as the dessert course.
+If your have ordered from our 3 course set menu for parties there may be no additional charge; the cake is treated as the dessert course.

 8. Who owns French Living?